weizman/temp-website/_posts/2020-02-02-client-side-future.md

 </details>
 <br>

 ...
-So why am I telling you all this?
+So why am I telling you all this 👆?

 ## My take on client side security